Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/vanilla-javascript-string-to-number.md

 ## JavaScript Number Method

 Number is a generic way of converting.
-It's actually the more stricter check here are some examples with outputs:
+It's the stricter check.
+Here are some examples with outputs:

 ```js
 <!-- Number -->